 In addition to being able to study abroad at one of the partner programmes listed above, students may also apply to CIPE for a limited number of funded spots to study abroad at non-partner institutions/programmes.
 Funding for non-partner programmes is intended to support students with specific academic interests that are not necessarily covered through our partner institutions, and to increase the diversity of Yale-NUS students’ study abroad experiences.

 How are students selected for partner programs and non-partner programs?

-Applications are reviewed by committee with several selection criteria in mind.
+Applications are reviewed by a committee who have several selection criteria.
 As study abroad is chiefly an academic endeavor, academic performance is a significant part of a student’s application.
 This is measured by students’ overall CAPs as well as their transcripts.
-Other factors, such as faculty letters of recommendation, involvement in student organisations, ambassadorial ability, and fit with the chosen program are also weighed.
+Other factors, such as faculty letters of recommendation, involvement in student organisations, ambassadorial ability and fit with the chosen program are also weighed.
 A full list of eligibility and selection criteria can be found on the main CIPE Semester Study Abroad page.

 In addition to the criteria listed above, students applying for non-partner programs should also explain what their chosen non-partner program offers that is not offered by any of Yale-NUS’s partner programs.
 The committee will be particularly looking for a clear, unique fit with the selected program or institution.

 How many spots are available for each program?